 Areas that were disturbed during exploration, development and operations are rehabilitated during and after the project, including through the development of a mine closure plan at the start of the construction phase.

-Making disturbed areas safe for people, animals, and the environment is one of the main reasons for proper rehabilitation.
+Making disturbed areas safe for people, animals, and the environment is the goal of rehabilitation.
 To make an area safe, technical rehabilitation has to be completed to high standards.
 We have a dedicated team to work with contractors to monitor rehabilitation.

 Continuous and steady rehabilitation efforts reduce the risks of incidents after mine closure.
 At this time, new methods and technologies, based on the best practice perfected during years of rehabilitation work, will be used.